-A labour input, according to the methodology, is decomposed into the number of employees and the average hours worked per employee which provides a more meaningful measure for the rate of technological progress.
-In many previous estimation exercises the TFP was biased downwards due to the secular decline in the average hours worked per employee.
-Introduction of hours worked affects how the potential growth is attributed to the various factors of production, especially labour and TFP, with TFP in general being increased and labour being correspondingly reduced.
-The HRS_t^ series is smoothed using an ARIMA process.
+Labor input, according to the methodology, is decomposed into the number of employees and the average hours worked per employee which provides a more meaningful measure for the rate of technological progress.
+In many previous estimation exercises TFP was biased downwards due to the secular decline in the average hours worked per employee.
+Introduction of hours worked affects how the potential growth is attributed to the various factors of production, especially labor and TFP, with TFP in general being increased and labor being correspondingly reduced.